 ❖ Analysed in lab and it was determined that it belongs to minimum number of 17 people.

-❖ There are many more in the grave but it emit be found out because of other building work.
+❖ There were many more in the grave but it coudn't be found out because of other building work.

 ❖ Mode of burial was unusual.

-❖ Skeleton were mostly teenagers and young adults and all were male.
+❖ Skeletons were mostly of teenagers and young adults and all were male.

-❖ Skeleton also showed the sign adversity in childhood with evidence of poor nutrition and dental health.
+❖ Skeletons also showed the sign of adversity in childhood with evidence of poor nutrition and dental health.

-❖ Radiocarbon dating indicate that burials dated approximately to English civil war in AD 1650.
+❖ Radiocarbon dating indicated that burials dated approximately to English civil war in AD 1650.

 ❖ Stable isotope analysis evidence suggested that at least some individuals were not from UK.